 Not that I admire works of Chetan Bhagat’s works, but still I wanted to read this book out of curiosity especially after a movie has been made out of it.
-What interested me of course is the story of it being two lovers from different states getting married with their parents blessings.
-I have read two earlier books of Chetan Bhagat, One Night @the call centre and Five Point Something (which got adopted into Film in Hindi as 3 Idiots and Tamil as Nanban).
+What interested me of course is the story of it being two lovers from different states getting married with their parents’ blessings.
+I have read two earlier books by Chetan Bhagat, One Night @the Call Centre and Five Point Something (which got adopted into Film in Hindi as 3 Idiots and Tamil as Nanban).

 In 2 states the protagonist Krish ails from a Punjabi family in Delhi and his love interest Ananya from a TamBram (Tamil Brahmin) family in Chennai.
-This story starts too starts at college life, like Five Point Something started in IIT, this one at IIM-A. Both the institutes being where Chetan Bhagat has studied and has first hand experience.
-The characters and background resembling Bhagat’s real life adds to the excitement.
+This story starts too starts at college life, like Five Point Something started in IIT, this one at IIM-A. Both institutes are where Chetan Bhagat has studied and has first-hand experience.
+The characters and background resembling Bhagat’s real life add to the excitement.

-The book starts fun but loses steam pretty quickly.
-I felt the characters to lack depth, the scenes familiar to his previous books and the parents resistance stale.
-The plot reminded me of Bollywood Gold standard on Romance DDLJ (Dilwale Dulhania Le Jayenge) and few Tamil films including Poovellam Kettuppar starring Jyothika & Suriya and Kanave Kalaiyadhe starring Simran & Murali several times.
-The relatives at both sides and Krish’s father aloofness from family all were cliche for comfort.
+The book starts with fun but loses steam pretty quickly.
+I felt the characters lack depth, the scenes familiar to his previous books and the parents’ resistance stale.
+The plot reminded me of the Bollywood Gold standard on Romance DDLJ (Dilwale Dulhania Le Jayenge) and a few Tamil films including Poovellam Kettuppar starring Jyothika & Suriya and Kanave Kalaiyadhe starring Simran & Murali several times.
+The relatives on both sides and Krish’s father’s aloofness from the family all were cliches for comfort.